-In every year group, the curriculum is mapped into topics with learning objectives covering the four curriculum areas (locational knowledge, place knowledge, human and physical geography and geographical skills and fieldwork).
-The topics are planned to systematically progress children’s geographical skills and knowledge, with careful consideration given to the variety, location and scale of case studies used.
+In every year group, the curriculum is mapped into enquiry-based topics with learning objectives covering the four curriculum areas (locational knowledge, place knowledge, human and physical geography and geographical skills and fieldwork).
+Our topics and enquiries are planned to systematically progress children’s geographical skills and knowledge, with careful consideration given to the variety, location and scale of case studies used.

 Ashleigh children also participate in whole school events such culture week and farming and science week where children further embed geographical learning.
 Assemblies covering current affairs explore big geographical ideas and place these in a global context, underpinned by the content taught in lessons.

 The school has a large and diverse school grounds, including a school farm, which provide excellent opportunities for fieldwork at a local level.
 We are located within reach of the coast and Norfolk Broads providing real-life case studies and educational trips linked to topic work.
 Every classroom has a world map and age appropriate atlases which provide opportunities for connected geographical learning across the curriculum and support students to embed knowledge.